DAInamite/programming-humanoid-robot-in-python/README.md

 Programming Humanoid Robot In Python
 ====================================

-Source code for open course: http://www.dainamite.de/lehre/programming-humanoid-robot-in-python/
+Source code of open course [Programming Humanoid Robot in Python](http://www.dainamite.de/lehre/programming-humanoid-robot-in-python/)

 ## How to submit your exercise?